makethingsstudio/makethingsstudio.github.io/README.md

 ## Design Process

-You can track the progress of the design in the Design Branch - coming soon
+You can track the progress of the design in the [Design Branch](https://github.com/makethingsstudio/make-things.com/tree/design/show)